FAQ about Compute Cloud

 -

-When creating a VM, provide this configuration file in the
+When creating a VM, provide the created configuration file to it in the

 --metadata-from-file